Anjnaeyulu143/solidity-notes/solidity.md

 10. The evm considers a call to non-existing contract to always succeed, so there is a check of extcodesize > 0 when making an external call.
 But call, static call, delegate call, send, transfer do not include this check. - X

-11. On receiving funds from selfdestruct / coinbase miner reward, the contract can not react to it, and it doesn't require a contract to have receive or fallback functions.
+11. On receiving funds from selfdestruct / coinbase miner reward, the contract can not react to it, and it doesn't require a contract to have receive or fallback functions. - X

+12. extcodesize(evm checks the size of the code ) > 0 check is skipped by the complier if the function call expects return data. the ABI decoder will catch the case of a non-existing contract Because such calls are followed up by abi decoding the return data, which has a check returndatasize(evm opcode checks the size return data) is being at least non-zero number.
+So for empty contracts, they would always revert in the end. - X